 3. Conversations about something other than Covid.

-Of course you don’t cut off the colleague who, as an accountant, is now a self-proclaimed epidemiologist sharing her most far-fetched coronavirus theories (“The vaccine has a microchip!”).
+Of course, you don’t cut off the colleague who, as an accountant, is now a self-proclaimed epidemiologist sharing her most far-fetched coronavirus theories (“The vaccine has a microchip!”).
 You know it won’t last.
-You’ll soon be back to the usual topics of conversation: the canteen menu, the weather, the best Netflix series and the trainees’ latest screw-ups.
+You’ll soon be back to the usual topics of conversation: the canteen menu, the weather, the best Netflix series, and the trainees’ latest screw-ups.

 4. The coffee breaks.

-A hotbed of gossip and a nerve centre of information, work breaks with colleagues let you find out everything going on in the company, including scandal about the cute guy on the second floor. (“Guess what, I heard he was in lockdown with the girl from marketing!”)
+A hotbed of gossip and a nerve center of information, work breaks with colleagues let you find out everything going on in the company, including scandal about the cute guy on the second floor. (“Guess what, I heard he was in lockdown with the girl from marketing!”)
 Especially since you’ll have several weeks to catch up on.
 Who was working on what?
 Who was chatting with whom?
 So many mysteries to solve, my dear Watson.

 5. A bit of decency.
 This lockdown was a blip in your adult life.
-You could wear pyjamas all day, try out ridiculous hairstyles, let your greasy skin shine and your hair grow out, and even wear the same underwear two days in a row.
+You could wear pajamas all day, try out ridiculous hairstyles, let your greasy skin shine and your hair grow out, and even wear the same underwear two days in a row.
 Deep down, you know you can’t wait to look like your Instagram photos once more and regain some semblance of dignity.